mailgun/documentation/source/api-tags.rst

       GET /<domain>/tags

 Returns a list of tags for a domain.
-Provides with the pagination urls if the result set is too long to be returned in a single response.
+Provides pagination urls if the result set is too long to be returned in a single response.

 .. container:: ptable